Settling liability in a parking lot accident can be tricky; however, certain common accidents occur in which liability can be easily proven.

 Pedestrian Distraction in St. Louis Parking Lots

 It is important to note that drivers are not the only ones distracted in parking facilities; pedestrians are also.
-In the time period between 2001 and 2011, around 11,000 pedestrians distracted by their cell phones suffered serious injuries in traffic accidents.
+Between 2001 and 2011, around 11,000 pedestrians distracted by their cell phones suffered serious injuries in traffic accidents.

 NSC has urged drivers to utilize onboard systems to prevent distractions.